 4.1.5.
 Arithmetical Reciprocity

-Following on from his discussion of collective justice, Aristotle reviews another form of arithmetically calculated transaction, mentioned briefly in our discussion of ‘having one’s own,’ which is reciprocity (ἀντιπεπονθὸς).
+Following on from his discussion of collective justice, Aristotle reviews another form of arithmetically calculated transaction, mentioned briefly earlier, which is reciprocity (ἀντιπεπονθὸς).
 Reciprocity is taken by some, such as Irwin, Miller and Soudek, to be a third form of justice, albeit a controversial one, which was not announced by Aristotle when he explicitly divides particular justice into two forms, distributive and collective.
 However, many more scholars exclude reciprocity from Aristotle’s theory of justice, citing Aristotle’s assertion that ‘in many cases reciprocity is at variance with justice.’
 I don’t believe that there is a definitive answer to this question, but rather agree with Rosen in thinking that Aristotle’s references to reciprocity serve to introduce a new nuance to his exploration of justice as per Danzig’s conclusion, ‘Reciprocity is the act of making a just repayment, and therefore it is a form of the moral virtue, justice.’
 Reciprocity, as in ἀντιπεπονθὸς, simply means ‘receiving the same treatment in return,’ or ‘making a person experience that which he/she makes you experience,’ though it appears to be further subdivided by Aristotle into reciprocity based on proportion (τὸ ἀνάλογον), and that based on equality.
 Akin to his reference to the popular definition of justice as being ‘to have equality according to number, not worth,’ he writes that people identify reciprocity with corrective justice, which, as seen, is calculated arithmetically.
 Aristotle’s own definition of reciprocity, however, is different to the popular one, as he sees that it is sometimes calculated by proportion, which represents justice, but sometimes by equality, which can be contrary to justice.

 4.1.6.
 Proportional Reciprocity: Inequality for Unequals